Did you know your responses to people in public are displays of your self worth?

 Living life with disclaimers is not a Mommy issue.
 It is a girl/woman issue.
 How can we empower someone to live radiantly in her essence when we can not accept a compliment?
 We can not allow someone to see us in our splendor.
 We use disclaimers whenever someone attempts to connect with us through tokens of appreciation and respect.

-So now I lay out a challenge.
+So now I lay out a self worth challenge.

 Step 1 For the next two days, notice how many times you use disclaimers and stop yourself from doing so.